The legal requirements for getting married in France are quite complex and can be particularly difficult for non residents.

 As a solution, most couples will usually have a civil ceremony in their own country first and then hold a religious or symbolic ceremony in France (see my special note about residency requirements below).

 The following information is intended to be a starting point and guideline only.
-Although much care and effort has been taken to ensure the information provided is correct please do not take it as legal advice.
+Although much care and effort has been taken to ensure the information provided in respect of the legal requirements for getting married in France is correct please do not take it as legal advice.
 I strongly advise you to consult the Consulate or Embassy of the Republic of France for first hand information.

 - A civil ceremony is the only legally binding type of ceremony possible in France